logzly. Vending Ventures

 1. Choose a Cashless Platform That Fits Your Scale

-There are three main types of cashless solutions:
+There are three main flavors of cashless readers:

-If you run a handful of machines, a basic card reader may be enough.
-For larger fleets, look for a platform that bundles mobile wallets and QR support in one device.
-Make sure the provider offers a clear fee structure and reliable support.
+If you’re running just a handful of machines, a basic card reader might be enough.
+For larger fleets, look for a provider that bundles mobile wallets and QR support in one device.
+Make sure the fee structure is clear and that support is responsive—nothing kills momentum like waiting days for a fix.

 2. Install the Hardware Correctly

-The reader should sit at eye level and be protected from weather if the machine is outdoors.
-Most units plug into the machine’s power supply and connect to the internet via Wi‑Fi or a cellular modem.
+Place the reader at eye level and shield it from weather if the machine sits outdoors.
+Most units plug into the machine’s power and connect via Wi‑Fi or a cellular modem.
 I once had a reader installed near a dusty loading dock; the dust clogged the NFC antenna and caused intermittent failures.
-A quick clean and a better seal solved the problem, and it reminded me that placement matters as much as the tech itself.
+A quick clean and a better seal solved the problem, reminding me that placement matters as much as the tech itself.

 3. Set Up Real‑Time Inventory Sensors